 - First time power is applied to the controller - First time an attempt is made to move the car - 1.
 Check the line side of the Main Power Disconnect switch to verify that all three legs are at the correct voltage. - 2.
-Reinstall fuse F2 on the HC-CTL Control board to enable the primary controller relay voltage.
+Reinstall fuse F2 to enable the primary controller relay voltage.